Meet the Crew

 In 2013 Charles was named as one of Forbes Magazine’s Top 12 Most Disruptive Figures in Business and was invited to judge the 2013 National Design Awards, and Architizer’s A+ Awards for Architecture.
 Charles is an Executive Board member of the Chicago Design Museum.

-Hailing from Cincinnati, Jenni Button is a curator, project manager, marketing specialist and all-around conduit of creativity.
-After Graduating from Ohio University with a Bachelors of Fine Arts, Jenni has worked in design and creative agencies, galleries and public arts programs throughout the midwest.
-She currently resides in Chicago, where she works as Gallery Director at Matthew Rachman Gallery, and as Creative Director for Chicago-based audial and visual artists’ collective, Thēarē Group.
+Hailing from Cincinnati, Jenni Button is a curator, stylist, producer and all-around conduit of creativity.
+After graduating from Ohio University with a Bachelors of Fine Arts, Jenni has worked with creative agencies, art galleries and public arts programs throughout the midwest.
+She currently resides and works in Chicago, and is co-founder and experience curator at Fête Esthete + The Art Party.
+She also sits on advisory boards for nonprofits Art of Freedom and Infinite Chance.

 Eric Gannon is an architect and has worked with Gensler for the last 10 years as a Project Manager and Studio Director.
 A New York transplant, he has quickly become immersed within the Chicago design scene and leads a studio in Gensler's Chicago office focusing on corporate interiors and campus work.
 Eric's career has taken him globally around the world with project work in North America, China and Brazil to name a few.